LaunchSchoolKalisz/LS170/study_guide/security.md

 ### Same Origin Policy

 - Designing for the **same-origin policy** can help to mitigate the lack of security in HTTP by restricting interactions between resources.
-- This policy only permits interaction between resources of the _same origin_, but restricts interactions between resources of a different origin.
+- This policy only permits interaction between resources of the _same origin_.
+It restricts interactions between resources of a different origin.
 - Resources of the "same-origin" means they share the same _scheme_, _host_, and _port_.
 - Only those resources that share all three aspects are allows to issue requests unrestrictedly.
 - This prevents attackers from using this mechanism to access session ids or other session information.